bobmonsour/faustotasca/src/pages/montecito.md

 {{ imageSingle(
 'Lumachrome.jpg',
-'Goddess of the Moon, Lumachrome by Fausto Tasca, 1919, -Installed painting in the niche above the fireplace, -Archive of the Tasca Estate')
+'Diana, Roman Goddess of the Hunt, Birthing, and the Moon, -Lumachrome by Fausto Tasca, 1919, -Installed painting in the niche above the fireplace, -Archive of the Tasca Estate')
 }}

 {{ imageSingle(